FigX7/eb-multidocker-django/readme.md

 # EB-MULTIDOCKER-DJANGO
 > Sample Standalone Django Web Application

-This is a sample of a Django application serving the Front-End via views.
+This is a sample of a Django application serving the Front-End via views on AWS eleastic beanstalk

 ## Prerequisites